 Palpitations, sweating, insecurity, chest tightness, hot flashes, difficulty concentrating and sleeping are some of the symptoms that people with anxiety disorders and panic attacks we know only too well.
 Fear is a constant companion and additional panic attacks that occur make the everyday life of those affected extremely difficult.
 Consequently, the quality of life is permanently impaired and the triggers are of various types and often unpredictable.
+Therefore, you can make your life easier if you know about fighting stress, anxiety and panic.

 This condition manifests itself in isolation in the long term and affects the mental and physical health of those affected.
 Anxiety disorders and panic attacks are often prematurely dismissed by patients as stress symptoms and are not taken seriously.